Saying goodbye to your dog

 Sometimes it helps to share your feelings with someone who knows from personal experience how distressing the loss of a dog can be, and who will listen with compassion and without judgement.

-Our Pet Bereavement Support Service offers support to grieving pet owners, through a national network of trained volunteers.
+Pet Loss Support offers support to grieving pet owners, through a national network of trained volunteers.
 We're here seven days a week via phone, email and webchat.

 Telephone: 0800 096 6606 (seven days a week 8.30am – 8.30pm)